 Passport and/or Visa Requirements

-ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, and do not need to obtain a visa.
-EXIT REQUIREMENTS: All persons leaving the BVI pay a Government Departure Tax of approximately USD $20 leaving by air.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a passpor with one blank page for entry stamp.
+No visa is required.
+EXIT REQUIREMENTS: Upon departure from the British Virgin Islands, there is a Government Departure Tax of approximately $20.00 US when departing by air.

-Vaccinations are not required for entry into BVI.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at cdc.org.
+No vaccinations are required for entry into the British Virgin Islands.
+It is recommended you check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at cdc.org.

 Culture and Customs

-Electricity in St. Vincent is 110/220volts, 60 cycles, so no adapter will be needed for US visitors.
-The country code for the BVI is 284 and direct dial service is fast and clear.
+Electricity in St. Vincent is 110/220volts, 60 cycles, so U.S. appliances and electronics do not need an adapter.
+The area code/country code for the British Virgin Islands is 284.
 Check with your service provider for long distance/roaming information and costs.
-Internet service is available at the larger hotels and resort and at Internet cafes.
+WiFi is available at most resorts and some restaurants and bars.